A tax-smart approach to maximize your philanthropic impact

 For charitably minded individuals, cryptocurrency investments—such as Bitcoin and Ethereum—held more than one year may provide a unique opportunity to leverage highly appreciated assets to achieve maximum impact with charitable giving.

-Donor-advised funds, which are 501(c)(3) public charities, can be a tax-efficient solution for accepting contributions of cryptocurrency, as the funds typically have the resources and expertise for evaluating, receiving, processing, and liquidating non-cash assets.
-How does gifting appreciated cryptocurrency to a donor-advised fund work?
+Donor-advised funds, which are 501(c)(3) public charities, can be a tax-efficient solution for contributions of cryptocurrency, as the funds typically have the resources and expertise for evaluating, receiving, processing, and liquidating non-cash assets.

-Please be aware that gifts of appreciated non-cash assets, including cryptocurrency, can involve complicated tax analysis and advanced planning.
+Please be aware that gifts of appreciated non-cash assets can involve complicated tax analysis and advanced planning.
 This article is only intended to be a general overview of some donation considerations and is not intended to provide tax or legal guidance.
 In addition, all gifts to donor-advised funds are irrevocable.
 Please consult with your tax or legal advisor.

 Case study: making a larger gift while increasing tax savings

 Alison purchased 10 Bitcoin five years ago at $500 each for a $5,000 cost basis.
 Five years later, Bitcoin is valued at $25,000 per coin, so the total fair market value of Alison's 10 Bitcoin investment is $250,000.

 Alison could sell her Bitcoin and donate the net cash proceeds to a donor-advised fund or other public charity.
 In that instance, assuming a 15% federal capital gains tax rate based on her income level, she would realize appreciation of $245,000 and owe an estimated $36,750 in federal capital gains taxes ($245,000 x 15% = $36,750).